Laurenx618/Data-Science-S23/challenges/c03-stang-assignment.md

 - The following graph contradicts with the claim that “elasticity E is an intensive material property,” because the elasticity of the material increases as the amount of it increases.
-- This evidence is not conclusive, because the total number of test being done for the experiment is not sufficient to make the conclusion significant enough.
+- This evidence is not conclusive.
+Although the existing data shows that the conclusion the elasticity of the material increases as the amount of it increases” is correct, we need more data points taken from a wider range to make the statement conclusive, i.e. we need a wider range of thickness as well as smaller intervals between every two adjacent thickness values.
+For each thickness, ideally we should have more data points (e.g. at least 10).

 ``` r
 ## NOTE: No need to change; run this chunk